CGCL-codes/VulTrigger/README.md

 # On the (In)Effectiveness of Function-Level Vulnerability Detectors for Inter-Procedural Vulnerabilities #

-We propose a tool, dubbed VulTrigger, for identifying vulnerability-triggering statements across functions and investigate the (in)effectiveness of function-level vulnerability detectors in detecting inter-procedural vulnerabilitie.
+We propose a tool, dubbed VulTrigger, for identifying vulnerability-triggering statements across functions and investigate the (in)effectiveness of function-level vulnerability detectors in detecting inter-procedural vulnerabilities.
 For this purpose, we build the first Inter-Procedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
 We find:
 1. inter-procedural vulnerabilities are prevalent with an average of 2.8 inter-procedural layers;
 2. detecting inter-procedural vulnerabilities is significantly more challenging than detecting intra-procedural vulnerabilities for function-level vulnerability detectors.